rik-rosseel/launch-schedule/README.md

 * Small
 * Medium
 * Large

-In the parameter field fill in the size of the widget. (e.g.: when using a medium sized widget fill in "Medium") If the parameter is missing or misspelled the widget will display a placeholder widget to fill in or edit the parameter field.
+(e.g.: when using a medium sized widget fill in `Medium`)\
+If the parameter is missing or misspelled the widget will display a placeholder widget to fill in or edit the parameter field.

 ## Light mode previews
 <img src="https://user-images.githubusercontent.com/36194842/190871200-2c9464ee-4387-4746-aa04-d4c07eeae75e.png" height="200" />